dara1429/SoftwareDevProject3308/README.md

 **Title:** Rhythmic Color - working title

-**Description:** a simple rhythm game that will be timing button similar to other rhythm games.
+**Description:** A simple musical rhythm game that will be use timing button (similar to other rhythm games).

-**Vision Statement:** Fun, challenging, and colorful game to enjoy your own music.
+**Vision Statement:** Fun, quick, challenging and colorful game to enjoy your own music.

-**Motivation:** Have fun and have new experience coding something different.
+**Motivation:** A fun project that our team will enjoy working on and help us to explore and develop new coding skills.

 **Risks:** Unfamiliar with language.
 Not sure if we will do pc version or mobile version.
 If we use Unity it might take awhile to learn before we can impliment anything.
+Teammates have very different course schedules, so meeting up to work together is a challenge.

-**Mitigation strategy for dealing with the risk:** spread the work evenly so no one is overwhelmed and work together so no one feels alone.
+**Mitigation strategy for dealing with the risk:** Apread the work evenly so no one is overwhelmed and work together so no one feels alone.
 Start small with a simple mp3 so we can work on getting the syncronization between notes we need to hit and the song.
+Assign research task for learning new material.
+Utilize Slack and Skye for team communication when in-person meetings are not possible.

 **Stories:**
 (Story Points used for requirement size)